• Sign In

 "What else does this fog bring besides moisture?"

-Incredibly, the camanchas do more than hydrate barren foothills; they also deliver essential nutrients that underpin life in one of Earth’s most extreme landscapes.
+Incredibly, the camancha does more than hydrate barren foothills; it also delivers essential nutrients that underpin life in one of Earth’s most extreme landscapes.
 A 2009 study published in Oecologia, titled Bromeliad growth and stoichiometry: responses to atmospheric nutrient supply in fog-dependent ecosystems of the hyper-arid Atacama Desert, Chile, concluded that nutrient input from fog is a dominant driver of plant growth and stoichiometric balance in fog-dependent systems.

 Fog originating over nutrient-rich ocean waters carries nitrate, ammonium, sulfate, calcium, and trace metals, depositing them onto the landscape as it condenses.
 These nutrients help sustain the fragile lomas ecosystems, enriching otherwise nutrient-poor soils.
 In fog-dependent bromeliads, which absorb water and nutrients directly through their leaves, fog-derived nitrogen can account for 50–90% of total uptake.